-Hepatitis B vaccination - This vaccine is not necessary for admission, but is mandatory for certain programs of study.
-The SHC offers Twinrix, which is a vaccine against both hepatitis A and hepatitis B. Twinrix is administered over three doses.
-The first injection is given at the initial visit, the second is given one month (31days) from initial shot, and the third is given five months (155 days) from the second shot for a total of a 6 month schedule.
-Students 18 years or younger may go to the Health Department on Washington Ave.
-Call (870) 933-4585 for an appointment.
+Hepatitis B Vaccination - This vaccine is not required for admission, but may be required for certain programs of study. .
+The vaccine is administered over three doses.
+The first injection is given at the initial visit, the second is given one month from initial shot, and the third is given five months from the second shot for a total of a 6 month schedule.
+Students 18 years or younger may go to the Craighead County Health Department, call (870) 933-4585 for an appointment.

 Influenza Vaccination - This is not required for admission, but is recommended and available in the fall semester each year.